Facebook Pixel7 Best Japanese Snack Box Subscriptions in 2021 | MSA

 7. Best Non-Subscription Japanese Snack Box: Goldbelly

 The Cost: Varies depending on the meal kit selected, but expect prices from $65+.
+Ships to the US for free.
 Sign up here!

 Goldbelly’s site also has options for ramen, sushi, cakes, and just about everything else.
 Since their kits are sourced from high-end restaurants, you’ll pay a premium for each delivery, but dedicated foodies will find plenty to love here.
 Note: Some boxes can only deliver to certain regions of the United States, so use Goldbelly’s region page to find out what’s available in your area.